PrajwalVandana/maestro-cli/readme.md

 pip install maestro-music
 ```

+**NOTE**: `pip install maestro` will NOT work, this downloads a totally unrelated package from PyPI.

 Now, if you want to be able to directly download songs from YouTube, you'll need to install [FFmpeg](https://github.com/FFmpeg/FFmpeg).
+You can also download the songs yourself and pass the path to the downloaded file to `maestro add`.

 ### Installing FFmpeg